San Telmo Museoa: Mutating original site

 The original building complex dates from the 16th century, erected to accommodate a Dominican convent.
 It includes a church, a cloister and the tower.
-The patrons of the monastery belonged to wealthy families from the area, Alonso de Idiaquez, hailing from Tolosa and secretary of the emperor Charles V, and his wife Gracia de Olazabal, from a wealthy family in Donostia.
-Major construction works commenced in 1544 and were completed in 1562.
+The monastery's patrons belonged to wealthy families from the area: Alonso de Idiaquez, hailing from Tolosa and secretary of the emperor Charles V, and his wife Gracia de Olazabal, from a wealthy family in Donostia.
+Major construction work commenced in 1544 and was completed in 1562.

 The building was shaped in a transitional style between Gothic and Renaissance style, coming to be known as "Elizabethan" style.
 While based on a Gothic structure, its upper extension shows Renaissance elements.
-The cloister, modeled after the layout for Dominican temples implemented in the Convent of San Esteban (Salamanca), shows some signature features, with the main one being its unusual location right at the beginning of the church nave, due to the proximity of the hill.
+The cloister, modeled after the layout for Dominican temples implemented in Salamanca's Convent of San Esteban, shows some signature features, the main one being its unusual location right at the beginning of the church nave, due to the proximity of the hill.

-In 1813, at the end of the Peninsular War, San Sebastián was besieged, ransacked and razed to the ground by the relieving British and Portuguese troops, with the convent suffering extensive damage.
+In 1813, at the end of the Peninsular War, San Sebastián was besieged, ransacked and razed to the ground by the relieving British and Portuguese troops, and the convent suffered extensive damage.
 In 1836, the Spanish premier Juan Álvarez Mendizábal ordered major ecclesiastic confiscations resulting in the expulsion of the Dominican friars and the conversion of the convent into artillery barracks.

-In 1913, the poor state of the monastery led to the classification of the tower as National Monument.
-The City showed an interest in purchasing the whole complex, doing so in 1929.
-It reopened in 1932, now as the venue for the municipal ethnographic museum, with an attached façade fashioned in a Renaissance style, one that remains in place to this day.
+In 1913, the poor state of the monastery led to the classification of the tower as a National Monument.
+The city expressed interest in purchasing the whole complex, which it did in 1929.
+It reopened in 1932, now as the venue for the municipal ethnographic museum, with an attached Renaissance-style façade that remains in place to this day.

 2011 makeover

-In 2007, the museum was closed in order to undertake major reforms that would feature "a new narrative".
-After four years on the making, the museum reopened on 19 April 2011, with the institution reporting an investment of 28.5 million euros.
+In 2007, the museum was closed to undertake major reforms that would feature "a new narrative".
+After four years, the museum reopened on 19 April 2011, with the institution reporting an investment of 28.5 million euros.
 The inauguration event was attended by the lehendakari Patxi Lopez, Maria Jose Aranburu, Culture Secretary of the regional council (diputación/aldundia), and Susana Soto, director of the museum.